|

 Q. What's the running time?

-A. Approximately 115 minutes in length including a brief intermission.
+A. Approximately 90 minutes without intermission.

 Q. Is the show appropriate for children?